Oak-Grove-Classical-Academy/elective-syllabus/README.md

 by Thursday night before class, I'll bring a treat to class.
 These will increase in difficulty every week.
 You'll get a new hint every week in class.

 Flags will be of the format `og{This is the flag}`.
 You'd email me "This is the flag", which is the flag.
 Pretty straightforward.

+## Non-Topics

+While closely related to software engineering, we won't have time to dive into any of these.
+But let me know if you're interested and we can touch on them or take it offline.

+### Version Control

+You won't need to know anything about `git` or Github for this class, but it'd be helpful if you wanted to continue in this area.

 ## What you'll need